firepear/homefarm/docs/gnatwren.md

 # Using Gnatwren

-Homefarm has support for a lightweight monitoring service (also written by myself) named Gnatwren.
+Homefarm integrates with a lightweight monitoring service (also written by myself) named Gnatwren.
 If you'd like to use it, it's very simple to get going.

+## Installing

 - Check out the [Gnatwren README](https://github.com/firepear/gnatwren) and follow the Docker